MEGAVARSHINI2004/Final_Project_Java/README.md

-# 📝 Blog Platform in Java
+# 📝 Blog Platform in Java & Simple calculator

 A simple **console-based blog platform** built in Java.
 This project demonstrates basic **Object-Oriented Programming (OOP)** concepts such as **classes, objects, encapsulation, lists, and user interaction**.